-Employers Should Benchmark PPP and CPP to Evaluate Employee Benefits Broker and Plan Performance
+Employers Should Benchmark PPP and CPE to Evaluate Employee Benefits Plan and Broker Performance

-As noted in Part 1 of this post, employee benefits broker commission rates are a poor—and sometimes misleading—measure of broker performance and plan value.
+As noted in Part 1 of this post, employee benefits broker commission rates are a poor—and sometimes misleading—measure of plan value and broker performance.

-A more effective place to start is by evaluating what you actually pay in total dollars, including metrics such as Premium Per Participant (PPP) and broker Compensation Per Participant (CPP).
+A more effective place to start is by evaluating what you actually pay in total dollars, including metrics such as Premium Per Participant (PPP) and broker Compensation Per Employee (CPE).
 These metrics provide a clearer, more accurate picture of plan cost, broker value, and fiduciary reasonableness.

-PPP, CPP and CAA: Let There Be Light
+PPP, CPE and CAA: Let There Be Light

-Compensation Per Participant (CPP).
-CPP measures the total compensation paid to brokers and other intermediaries on an employee benefits plan, divided by participants.
+Compensation Per Employee (CPE).
+CPE measures the total compensation paid to brokers and other intermediaries on all of an employer’s benefits plans, divided by the number of employees.
+This provides a holistic, top-level metric to benchmark what an employer is paying compared to companies of a similar size.
 Historically, this metric was rarely calculated because compensation was expressed as a percentage of premium—and often not fully disclosed.

 That has changed.